celariss/flutter_heating_control_app/README.md

 ##

 This flutter app is part of the "heating control project" and acts as a flutter client for the "heating control server".
-For more information about the project, see the server repo located here : [heating_control_srv]
+For more information about the project, see the server repository located here : [heating_control_server]

 The app connects to a MQTT broker to  :
 - subscribe to all data published  by the heating control server (devices data, shedules, ...)